magicloops/blog/src/content/blog/enhanced-validation-control.md

 Function calling is out; enter pure JSON mode.
 This change means the Loop Creator (LC) can focus on one block at a time, enhancing stability and predictability.

-> We should probably dedicated a whole post to why we moved away from Function Calling to JSON mode... another time!
+> We should probably dedicate a whole post to why we moved away from Function Calling to JSON mode... another time!

 #### **Revamped Validate Prompt**